Mesh

 REPLmeshc replInteractive evaluation with LLVM JIT

-Package Managermeshc new [name]Create a new Mesh project
+Package Managermeshc init [name]Create a new Mesh project

 Next Steps